History

 1925

-■ Ogaki Denki Yakin Kogyosho Co., Ltd. (later Nippon Denki Yakin Co., Ltd.) established, begins production and sale of various ferroalloys
+■Established Ogaki Denki Yakin Kogyosho Co., Ltd. (later Nippon Denki Yakin Co., Ltd.) and began producing and selling various ferroalloys

 -

-Ogaki Denki Yakin Kogyosho reorganized and named Denki Yakin Industry Co., Ltd.
+Reorganized Ogaki Denki Yakin Kogyosho Co., Ltd. and named Denki Yakin Industry Co., Ltd. (later Nippon Denki Yakin Co., Ltd.)

 -